ChristianDarr-personal/device-onvif-camera/doc/auto-discovery.md

 # Auto Discovery
+There are two methods that the device service can use to discover and add ONVIF compliant cameras, WS-Discovery and netscan.

-## How does the WS-Discovery work?
+## How does WS-Discovery work?

 ONVIF devices support WS-Discovery, which is a mechanism that supports probing a network to find ONVIF capable devices.